 I’m reading a book about children and education that quotes ecological psychologist Edward Reed:

-There is something wrong with a society that spends so much money, as well as countless hours of human effort—to make the least dregs of processed information available to everyone everywhere and yet does little or nothing to help us explore the world for ourselves.
+There is something wrong with a society that spends so much money, as well as countless hours of human effort—to make the least dregs of processed information available to everyone everywhere and yet does little or nothing to help us explore the world for ourselves.and

 [We are beginning] to lose the ability to experience our world directly.
 What we have come to mean by the term experience is impoverished; what we have of experience in daily life is impoverished as well.